Sitecore-Hackathon/2019-Palinka/documentation/README.md

 ## Configuration

-The module does not requires any configuration, configuration files are using the proper Server Roles.
+The module does not requires any extra configuration, configuration files are using the proper Server Roles.
 (Standalone or Content Management)
+The package contains a configuration patch, which register the Bookmark command and sets the "Sitecore.Services.SecurityPolicy" to "ServicesOnPolicy" - it is required for the Speak application.

 ## Usage